-- The Plan originally included authorization for 2,000,000 shares of common stock.
-As of the record date, there were 169,325 shares of our common stock remaining available for the grant of equity awards under the Plan.
-The additional 2,000,000 shares requested under the Plan, together with the remaining shares under the Plan, represent the shares the Company anticipates needing for the next year under normal circumstances. - Although we must manage our share reserve under the possibility that performance awards will be earned at the maximum level, this will only occur if we achieve the maximum performance under each metric in each award, which is not expected to be the case.
+- The Plan currently includes authorization for 5,000,000 shares of common stock.
+As of March 31, 2021, there were 636,585 shares of our common stock remaining available for the grant of equity awards under the Plan.
+The additional 3,000,000 shares requested under the Plan, together with the remaining shares under the Plan, represent the shares the Company anticipates needing for the next year under normal circumstances. - Although we must manage our share reserve under the possibility that performance awards will be earned at the maximum level, this will only occur if we achieve the maximum performance under each metric in each award, which is not expected to be the case.
 Our actual share usage will also vary from our estimate based upon changes in market grant values, changes in the number of recipients, changes in our stock price, changes in the structure of our long-term incentive program, changes in our dividend rate and forfeitures of outstanding awards.
-We believe that the proposed share reserve reflects an appropriate balance between our desire to allow maximum flexibility in a competitive labor market and stockholder interests of limiting dilution. - Our Amended and Restated Certificate of Incorporation authorizes the issuance of (i) fifty million (50,000,000) shares of Common Stock, with \$0.0001 par value, of which one million (1,000,000) shares are designated as "Class A Common Stock" and the remainder are undesignated Common Stock, and (ii) 2,000,000 shares of Preferred Stock, 250,000 of which are designated as Class A Preferred Stock and the remainder are undesignated Preferred Stock.
-As of our record date, there were 26,104,885 shares of common stock and 1,000,000 shares of Class A common stock issued and outstanding, and the closing price of a share of our common stock as of that date was \$10.19.
+We believe that the proposed share reserve reflects an appropriate balance between our desire to allow maximum flexibility in a competitive labor market and stockholder interests of limiting dilution. - Our Amended and Restated Certificate of Incorporation currently authorizes the issuance of (i) 125,000,000 shares of Common Stock, with \$0.0001 par value, of which 1,000,000 shares are designated as "Class A Common Stock" and the remainder are undesignated Common Stock, and (ii) 2,000,000 shares of Preferred Stock, 250,000 of which are designated as Class A Preferred Stock and the remainder are undesignated Preferred Stock.
+As of March 31, 2021, there were 85,104,152 shares of common stock and 845,385 shares of Class A common stock issued and outstanding, and the closing price of a share of our common stock as of that date was \$3.32.